It’s never too late to get active. As you grow older, an active lifestyle becomes more important than ever for your health.

 - Can boost mood and self-confidence.
 Exercise is a huge stress reliever and the endorphins produced can reduce feelings of sadness, depression, and anxiety.

 - Can help the brain.
-Activities like Sudoku and word puzzles can keep your brain active.
+Staying physically active can help keep your brain active.

 Physical activities can be both enjoyable and safe for older adults.
 Some great ways to start are: